shatejas/opensearch-knn-single-node-experiments/README.md

 parameters we want to use for the run.
 This will tell OSB what to do.
 See [experiments](experiments/low-mem-knn-exp/exp-1/osb-params) for examples of different parameter configurations that can be selected.

+Also, if you want custom procedure or extensions, you need to add them directly to the source in the [osb](osb) directory.

+For more general info about OSB and vector search, see https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch.

 ## Results